Villains who might appear

 - Seeing that she's proved pretty popular with fans despite a small, rather ancillary role, she will make a reappearance.
-Either she and Kate will rekindle their relationship (seeing that Kate's not making any progress with Sophie so far) or she'll undergo a FaceHeel Turn and become a supervillain (perhaps with mind powers).
+Either she and Kate will rekindle their relationship (seeing that Kate's not making any progress with Sophie so far) or she'll undergo a FaceHeel Turn.

 Alice will, in an ironic twist, end up killing Dr. Cartwright as Dr. Campbell